frozenprocess/Tigera-Presentations/2022-02-21.Van-meetup-Intoduction-to-calico/README.md

 command terminated with exit code 1
 ```

-Great we have succesfully isolated the Pods.
+Great we have successfully isolated the Pods.

 # Shift-left